YuTaNCCU/2017_DataSciencePractice/README.md

 # DataScienceProject2017
-an assignment record
-have 5 assignments
-in which have readme.md separately
+5 assignments in which have readme.md separately